maciejziemichod/digital-garden/content/films-i-wish-i-could-watch-for-the-first-time.md

 <content-image image="films-i-wish-i-could-watch-for-the-first-time_house.jpg"></content-image>

 For me Dr House is just iconic.
 I don't know how many times I've watched every season, probably like 3.
 Interesting medical cases combined with complex characters is the thing that makes me come back to this series.

+## Spirited Away

+<content-image image="films-i-wish-i-could-watch-for-the-first-time_spirited_away.jpg"></content-image>

+I don't know why, but when I thing of animated tale, this is the first thing that comes to my mind.
+The story is full of different beings, and that spellbinds the viewer.
+It has its own elusive charm which remains throughout the years.

 ## Watchlist